gbenroscience/ParserNG/parser-ng-sql/README.md

 ### HAVING

-`HAVING` filters groups by an aggregate result, after grouping — the same boolean-expression grammar as `WHERE`, evaluated against the grouped result rather than individual rows:
+`HAVING` filters groups by an aggregate result, after grouping; the same boolean-expression grammar as `WHERE`, evaluated against the grouped result rather than individual rows: